CDA deputy commissioner retired after falsifying Midway Airport runway conditions

+CHICAGO (WLS) -- Chicago's inspector general is accusing a city official of altering the reporting of runway conditions at Midway Airport, potentially risking passenger safety.

-CHICAGO (WLS) -- A report from Chicago's Inspector General revealed a Department of Aviation deputy commissioner retired after falsifying airfield conditions at Midway Airport.
+A report from the city inspector general revealed a Department of Aviation deputy commissioner changed runway conditions from "wet" to "dry" at the urging of an airline.

+That unnamed, high-ranking official ended up retiring after the inspector general recommended they be fired.
+Now, the Federal Aviation Administration is investigating.

+"Thinking about the number of people that were put in jeopardy by these people's actions is just astounding," said ABC News contributor Steve Ganyard.

 The incident happened in 2018.
-The unnamed commissioner ordered conditions be changed from wet to dry after getting a request from an official from Southwest Airlines.
-The official apparently made that request for financial reasons.

-We conditions would mean the airline could only land planes with lower passenger limits.
+The report alleges that the deputy commissioner took a phone call from an airline employee who requested the change.
+The commissioner reportedly took the call at home when he was off, telling investigators "the airline official had a financial motivation for requesting the change in status, because the airline could not include as many passengers on planes landing on a wet airfield."

-"They were saying that the airline could add more people long, make that airplane heavier, sell more tickets, but in doing so they cut down on the margin of safety that the pilots had," said ABC News contributor Steve Ganyard.
+"They allowed this airline to add more people onto the airplane.
+What that does, it cuts down on the margin of safety that a pilot has, either landing or taking off, if they need to stop short," Ganyard said.

-A Department of Aviation spokesperson said the safety of passengers was never at risk.

-The former deputy commissioner is now on the city's do not hire list and the FAA said it is investigating.
+The former deputy commissioner is now on the city's do not hire list.

+Measuring just 1 square mile, Midway has some of the shortest runways of any major airport.

+In 2005, a Southwest Airlines jet overran a snowy runway and crashed through a barrier into cars outside the airport, killing a 6-year-old boy.

 Southwest Airlines released a statement saying: